huberf/OneSelf/README.md

 The server can be found in `collection-server/server.py` and started by `python3 collection-server/server.py`

+## Generic Processing

+After setting up and syncing some services below, there are some general purpose processing scripts currently or in production to support your own analysis.
+Running `python3 process/collators/hour_blocks.py` produces a sequence of csv files that contain two columns `timestamp` and `value` which are aggregate values for various metrics from connected services.
+These files can then be used to perform regression between values between data services.

+## Services

 ### MyFitnessPal
 1. Run `pip install myfitnesspal`.
 2. Set up your authentication information securely by running `myfitnesspal